Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 If you're a short hiker and you try on "regular" length hiking pants, you will trip over the excess pant leg material.

 Thus, your desire to locate pants of the appropriate length is a safety issue, as well as a style concern.

-You want hiking pants that are long enough, but not too long.
+You want pants for hiking that are long enough, but not too long.

-This brings us to the importance of inseams in the best womens petite hiking pants.
+This brings us to the importance of inseam measurements on the best womens petite pants for hiking and backpacking.

 If you're lucky enough to already have a pair of womens petite hiking pants that fit well, simply measure the inside seam.